l-eg116/CANary-firmware/README.md

 CANary firmware is the firmware for the CANary project.
 This project has the goal of making an independant CAN bus listener and emiter.

-This firmware was made for an STM32F103CB and bundles a graphical interface, a CAN bus controller and an SD card explorer.
+This firmware was made for a STM32F103CB and bundles a graphical interface, a CAN bus controller and a SD card explorer.
 A CAN transciever must be used along the STM32 to properly interface with the CAN bus.

+## Compiling and flashing

-## Building the firmware
+### Building the firmware

 To build the firmware, ensure you have the `thumbv7m-none-eabi` target installed for your Rust toolchain.
 This can be done with the following command :